WHO

 Industry Day:

-Industry day kicks off the annual process from a public engagement perspective and is an opportunity for the NSWG-8 team to outline its objectives for the exercise and provide helpful information to industry and academia on how to submit their capabilities to TS23.
+Industry day kicks off the annual process from a public engagement perspective and is an opportunity for the Naval Special Warfare team to outline its objectives for the exercise and provide helpful information to industry and academia on how to submit their capabilities to TS24.

 2